-What are NS&I savings?
-Learn all about government backed National Savings and Investment accounts
+What are NS&I savings and how do they work?
+Which NS&I account is best for you?
+Learn all about government backed National Savings and Investment accounts.

-NS&I savings, unlike bank savings, have no limit on the amount protected by the government.
-What’s more National Savings and Investment offer some products like ISAs and children's bonds that are tax-free.
+National Savings and Investments, or NS&I, is a government-backed savings account.
+They're popular because NS&I savings, unlike bank savings, have no limit on the amount protected by the government.
+Everything you save with NS&I is protected by the government, because you're in effect lending money to the government.
+National Savings and Investment offer some products like ISAs and children's bonds that are tax-free.

 NS&I is government backed, so 100% of all the savings you put in is secure.
 This is contrary to private banks that are only guaranteed up to a maximum of £85,000 per organisation should the bank go bust.